 The Expertise Expression Spectrum

 Credential display is the starting point and the most common mode.
 It involves establishing that you have been somewhere, studied something, worked with someone credible.
 The implicit argument is: trust me because of my history.
 Credential display is not dishonest.
 It is often necessary context.
 But it contributes nothing to the reader's understanding.
-It is purely positional.
+It is purely positional — it relocates you on a status map without adding anything to the reader's own ability to reason.

 Decision reconstruction is the highest mode and the rarest.
 Here you are walking readers through an actual decision — what you knew at the time, what you were uncertain about, what you chose and why, and what happened as a result.
 You are exposing the actual texture of judgment under real conditions.
 The implicit argument is: this is what it looked like from inside the problem.
-This is the most vulnerable mode and the most useful.
-It gives readers the raw material to develop their own judgment, not just a summary of yours.
+This is the most exposed mode and the most useful.
+It gives readers the raw material to develop their own judgment, not just a summary of yours — because they see not only the conclusion but the conditions of uncertainty under which it was reached.

 Why Performed Expertise Is Structurally Fragile